CentreforCities/urban-population-internal-migration/README.md

 # urban-population-internal-migration
-Data handling and analysis for the Centre for Cities 'Escape to the Country?' briefing
+Data handling and analysis for the Centre for Cities 'Escape to the country?
+How Covid changed London's population' briefing

 ## Description
-This repo contains the scripts and workbooks used to analyse data for our March 2024 release 'Escape to the Country?'.
+This repo contains the scripts and workbooks used to analyse data for our March 2024 release 'Escape to the country?
+How Covid changed London's population'.
 This briefing looks at the impact of the Covid-19 pandemic on urban population growth in the UK, with a specific focus on London.

 The briefing uses data published by the Office for National Statistics on total population; internal migration; births and deaths; and average private rents.
 See links to the data sources below.